Yes, my 12-year old daughter attends Dover Middle School.

 One of my favorite professional experiences was my two years at the Dover Chamber of Commerce, running the visitor center, planning events including Cochecho Arts Festival and Apple Harvest Day, organizing volunteers, promoting our City, and doing member outreach.

 Working closely with an extremely small team at the Chamber, we saw what we could accomplish together, and with our spouses created Rivermill at Dover Landing, which still thrives today under different owners, in the Picker Building behind One Washington.
-We started with absolutely nothing; a raw space and no money, but with determination and perseverance we turned it into one of the most popular wedding venues on the Seacoast.
+We started with absolutely nothing; a raw space and no money, but with determination and perseverance we turned it into one of the most popular wedding venues on the Seacoast, that continues to thrive today.

 In 2010, I went to work for Liberty Mutual, where I spent eight years as a Business Analyst and Reporting Manager.
 During my years there, I provided analysis and metrics, created a formal engagement process to better serve customers and manage projects, and used advanced analytical, problem solving and research skills to drive results of a business unit.